astrodee/threadcount/docs/source/getting_started.rst

 the built-in fitting models from lmfit would be used, and I have implemented a guess method for most (if not all) of them.

+.. _Line intro:

 Line objects
 ============

 The Variables in the :mod:`threadcount.lines` module shows the predefined wavelengths and Line instances.
 The variables beginning with "L\_" are the Line objects used in the settings for the fit_lines procedure.
+See :class:`threadcount.lines.Line` for an example to define your own.